awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 # Oracle Application Express \(APEX\)<a name="Appendix.Oracle.Options.APEX"></a>

 Amazon RDS supports Oracle Application Express \(APEX\) through the use of the `APEX` and `APEX-DEV` options\.
-Oracle APEX can be deployed as a run\-time environment or as a full development environment for web\-based applications\.
+You can deploy Oracle APEX as a run\-time environment or as a full development environment for web\-based applications\.
 Using Oracle APEX, developers can build applications entirely within the web browser\.
 For more information, see [Oracle application Express](https://apex.oracle.com/) in the Oracle documentation\.

 **Topics**
 + [APEX components](#Appendix.Oracle.Options.APEX.components)